Political Roundup: Fixing Treaty ignorance in politics and schools

 The Leader of the Opposition was also quizzed but had the great advantage of taking the test after the Prime Minister – see 1News' Bridges has quick refresher to pass Treaty of Waitangi quiz after Ardern's fumble yesterday.

 So, was the PM's ignorance of the Treaty something she should be criticised for?
 Definitely, according to Heather du Plessis-Allan.
 She says, "the country's leaders have headed up to Waitangi to try to look woke around race relations.
-But, if you are aiming to look woke, you better be woke" – see: Jacinda Ardern should have been able to recite the Treaty (http://bit.ly/2GAjok2).
+But, if you are aiming to look woke, you better be woke" – see: Jacinda Ardern should have been able to recite the Treaty.

 Du Plessis-Allan expresses sympathy for Ardern but explains why we should take her failure seriously: "She is the country's leader after all.
 She is the one who celebrated the launch of the Crown-Māori Relations Portfolio by saying, 'My vision is that we as a country realise the promise of the Treaty.'
 How can you deliver on the promise of the Treaty if you don't know the promise of the Treaty?
 And she's also the one using Waitangi Day as a PR opportunity."